ELEai/tutorials/xgboost-life-insurance-risk-model.md

 from sklearn.model_selection import StratifiedKFold
 ```

-__Load Data__
+### Load Data
 The data provided from the Kaggle Competition has already been split into a train.csv and test.csv files.
 The train.csv file has labeled attributes wich include a response column.
-The trest.csv file does not have the response column.
+The test.csv file does not have the response column.
 For the purposes of training and scoring we will only be working with the train.csv file.
 You can download the file locally [here](https://www.kaggle.com/c/prudential-life-insurance-assessment/data) and upload it to your Jupyter instance.
+Alternativelly, you can use the [Kaggle API](https://www.kaggle.com/docs/api) if you have your credentials.

 * _Local Download_
 1. Go to Jupyter Home.